Devvz/docker-pterodactyl/README.md

 ## Running the Container using `docker-compose`

+Using the `docker-compose` feature will automatically deploy all of the necessary attributes contained within this file.
+If you would prefer to do this manually, please move onto the next section.

+Pull the container:

-I'm supposed to make the container accessible from the Interweb (Quay.io) `docker pull quay.io/linkgoeshere`
+`docker pull quay.io/linkgoeshere`

+Run the containers:

-The container *should* be run using `docker-compose -d`
+`docker-compose -d`
-The container *can* be run manually.

 ## Running the Container Manually